Pulgas Water Temple: Diversion

 The well within the temple was covered with a grate to prevent thrill-seekers from jumping in and riding the water down the canal.
 Since 2004, water no longer flows through the temple, but instead is diverted to a nearby treatment plant where chloramine added at the Sunol treatment plant is removed before the water enters the reservoir, to avoid possible ecological damage from the additive.
 Water fed into the water supply is treated again with chloramine at a plant in San Bruno.

 Historical Landmark

 California Historical Landmark No. 92 is located here, commemorating the camping place, somewhere in this immediate area, of the Spanish Portola expedition on November 11, 1769.
 Members of the expedition were the first Europeans to explore inland areas of California, and the first to see San Francisco Bay.
 On the previous day, while camped at San Francisquito Creek, expedition leaders made the decision to turn around and begin the return journey to San Diego.
 This meant first retracing their steps north to where they had crossed Sweeney Ridge from the coast.

+Filming Location

+The site was featured in Kate Kline May's 1983 adaptation of Alice’s Adventures in Wonderland, Alice Underground, serving as the setting for the croquet scene, in which cast members played croquet in the pool.

+It was also used in Oliver Stone's 1991 biographical musical film The Doors, depicting an outdoor concert by Jim Morrison.
+An additional stage with pillars was erected for filming.